wRadion/10FFDiscordBot/README.md

 #### Competitions

 For now, the competitions are not read by the bot.
-But it will be possible to specify a competition URL if you did your record there.
+But it will (soon?) be possible to specify a competition URL if you did your record there.

 #### Language

-If your main language (the language in which you did the most tests) is not the language you wish to use for your WPM roles, you can specify it in the command:
+You **have to** specify the language in the command:
 ```
 !roles https://10fastfingers.com/user/209050/ english
 ```

-All languages are now supported.
+All languages are supported.

 ##### Chinese Traditional & Simplified